lmiller1990/design-pattenrns-for-vuejs/src/pdf/FORMS.md

 `patientForm` is the "glue" code - the line between our application logic (something to do with patients) and our generic form logic (which knows nothing about the outside word, just about forms and validation).

+In general, if there is any kind of generic complexity (such a form validation), I will write this separately and be careful to keep in generic.
+Or - more realstically - use a prebuild solution from npm - those are always generic by nature.

-In general, I like to push complexity down and keep the business logic as a simple and thin layer on top.
-You do need to exercise some caution, though; making your core logic *too* generic and reusable can be problematic in terms of types (you end up writing incredibly complex and difficult to understand type definitions, with heavy use of generics) and difficult to maintain or patch if a bug occurs.
+Either way, npm module or otherwise, I like to keep the business logic as a simple and thin layer on top of any generic complexity.
+You do need to exercise some caution, though; making your logic *too* generic and reusable can be problematic in terms of TypeScript usage (you end up writing incredibly complex and difficult to understand type definitions, with heavy use of generics) and difficult to maintain or patch if a bug occurs.

 ## Writing the UI Layer